-Technological trends underpinning current digital skill requirements

-Current definitions of digital skills and competencies are related closely to recent ongoing trends in ICTs.
-New devices, applications and genres of technology will often involve altered. sometimes additional, skills and competencies.
-They How can will also support different education practices and activities become a site which can lead to different forms of skill development. of digital skills The demand for digital skills development? derives from technological changes; hence the section below briefly examines some of the major technical trends that give rise
+Technological trends underpinning current digital skill requirements sometimes additional, skills and competencies.
+They will also support different practices and activities which can lead to different forms of skill development.
+The demand for digital skills derives from technological changes; hence the section below briefly examines some of the major technical trends that give rise to new skills and competencies.